Pikanick/Data-Structures-and-Algorithms/README.md

 This project involves implementing a priority queue using an indexed heap to efficiently handle priority updates.
 The tasks include:
 1. Implementing a `PQ` class with operations such as `insert`, `deleteMin`, `findMin`, `updatePriority`, `isEmpty`, `size`, and `makeEmpty`.
 2. Documenting the design and demonstrating the correctness of the implementation.
-3. (Optional) Conducting an experiment to compare the performance of the indexed heap with a simple heap for various operations.
+3. Conducting an experiment to compare the performance of the indexed heap with a simple heap for various operations.

 **Files:**
 - `PQ.h`: Implementation of the `PQ` class.